All Episodes

 And Crazy Bernie saying the same thing.

-Okay, uh there's an NBC News Wall Street Journal poll.
+Okay, there's an NBC News Wall Street Journal poll in addition to this ABC Washington Post poll.

 The thing is, you have to read like 20 paragraphs to find it in their story.

-I mean, they they they bury it.
+I mean, they bury it.

 They try to focus on the disapproval numbers that both Hillary and Trump have rather than report Trump has assumed the lead in their poll.

-It's there, but they don't headline it and they don't trump it, you have to go get it.
+It's there, but they don't headline it and they don't trump it.

 But there's another one out, and that's the NBC News Wall Street Journal poll.

-Now, Hillary still leads in that poll, but here her lead has shrunken to three points down from double digits.
+Now, Hillary still leads in that poll, but her lead has shrunken to three points down from double digits.

 It wasn't that long ago that every person in politics, Republican or Democrat, a consultant, strategist, you name it, you'll remember this.